 Is there a nursery or other activities for small children?

-A staffed nursery is available to children from infants to pre-school age during both the Bible class and the worship service on Sunday morning.
+We are not offering nursery services during the health crisis; however, an activity book featuring biblical lessons and games is available to keep children occupied and take home with them.
+Under normal circumstances, a staffed nursery is available to children from infants to pre-school age during both the Bible class and the worship service on Sunday morning.
 A Safe Sanctuaries policy helps to ensure a wholesome and secure environment for everyone.
 Children are always welcome in our worship services!
 We believe that Jesus’ directive to his disciples: “Let the children come to me” (Matthew 19:14), directs us in corporate worship.
 We want our children--regardless of age--to grow up in the presence of their whole church family, learning congregational worship by the example of parents and other elders.
 Our worship services on Sunday feature a "children's message" to help young disciples apply biblical truths to their lives, and an activity book is provided to help keep them occupied.
 Following the children's message, pre-school aged children are invited to a class featuring a biblical lesson geared to their level of understanding.